 Mindfulness-based stress reduction is a strategy that involves becoming more self-aware of stress-provoking thoughts, accepting them without judgment or resistance, and allowing yourself the ability to process them (

 By focusing on awareness of your mental and physical state, you can become an objective observer of your stressful thoughts, instead of a victim of them (

 Recognizing stressful thoughts allows you to formulate a conscious and deliberate reaction to them.
-A study of 43 women in a mindfulness-based program showed the ability to describe and articulate stress was linked to a lower cortisol response (
+For example, a study involving 43 women in a mindfulness-based program showed the ability to describe and articulate stress was linked to a lower cortisol response (

-Another way to keep cortisol down is simply to be happy (
+Another way to keep cortisol down is have fun and laugh.

-Developing hobbies can also promote feelings of well-being, which translate to lower cortisol.
-A study of 49 middle-aged veterans showed that taking up gardening decreased levels more than conventional occupational therapy (
+Developing hobbies can also promote feelings of well-being, which may translate to lower cortisol.
+A study involving 49 middle-aged veterans showed that taking up gardening decreased levels more than conventional occupational therapy (

 Friends and family are a source of great happiness in life, as well as great stress.
 These dynamics are played out in cortisol levels.